KMYA-DT: Newscasts

 As a Pax affiliate, in October 2001, Equity Broadcasting entered into a news share agreement with KATV to provide rebroadcasts of select local programs from the ABC affiliate on KYPX.
-On November 1, channel 49 began offering rebroadcasts of KATV's weeknight 6:00 p.m. newscast (at 9:00 p.m.), of its news/lifestyle program Good Morning Arkansas (on a two-hour delay from the initial 9:00 a.m. live broadcast on KATV) and of its Sunday sports discussion show Sportsweek (on Monday nights).
+On November 1, channel 49 began offering rebroadcasts of KATV's weeknight 6 p.m. newscast (at 9 p.m.), of its news/lifestyle program Good Morning Arkansas (on a two-hour delay from the initial 9 a.m. live broadcast on KATV) and of its Sunday sports discussion show Sportsweek (on Monday nights).
 (Channel 49 was among a relative minority of Pax stations to have maintained a news share agreement with a station affiliated with a network competitor to NBC, then a minority shareholder in Pax TV parent Paxson Communications.)
 Coinciding with Pax's reformatting as i: Independent Television (as well as Paxson-owned Pax stations terminating their news share agreements with other "Big Three" network stations amid that company's financial troubles), KYPX's agreement with KATV ended on June 30, 2005.
-Then on July 1, KYPX began producing a half-hour 10:00 p.m. newscast; anchored by Krile (who began anchoring a similar early-evening program on KWBF on February 21), the program featured a wrap-up of the day's headlines, long-form discussion of high-profile national and local stories, and technology news; the program (along with the KWBF 5:30 newscast) was cancelled in August 2006.
+Then on July 1, KYPX began producing a half-hour 10 p.m. newscast; anchored by Krile (who began anchoring a similar early-evening program on KWBF on February 21), the program featured a wrap-up of the day's headlines, long-form discussion of high-profile national and local stories, and technology news; the program (along with the KWBF 5:30 newscast) was cancelled in August 2006.
 (Krile remained with KWBF/KYPX as Equity's corporate director of news and public relations until February 2007.)

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion; spectrum repack

 KMYA-DT (as KKYK-DT) signed on its digital signal on UHF channel 49 on April 22, 2005.
 The station shut down its analog signal and flash-cut its digital signal into operation on UHF 49 on June 30, 2006.
 The station's digital signal had been operating at reduced power (70 kW under a Special Temporary Authority) and was relayed on the 42.2 subchannel of then-sister station KWBF (now KARZ-TV), until Nexstar Broadcasting Group assumed ownership of channel 42 on January 31, 2009.

-As a part of the broadcast frequency repacking process following the 2016–17 FCC incentive auction, KMYA-DT relocated its digital signal to UHF channel 18 on November 30, 2018, using PSIP to display its virtual channel number as 49.
+As a part of the broadcast frequency repacking process following the 2016–17 FCC incentive auction, KMYA-DT relocated its digital signal to UHF channel 18 on November 30, 2018, using virtual channel 49.